Betcheg/RatonLaveur/README.md

 # RatonLaveur
-Distant computer control with binary and sql database - Proof of concept - For security purpose ONLY Created in 2014 for academic purpose.
+Distant computer control with binary and sql database - Proof of concept - For security purpose ONLY.

+Created in 2014 for academic purpose.

 Code might not be optimal.

 ##How does it work